 You do not need an individual license to operate a CB station.
-You Prepared by the Federal Communications Commission, Washington, DCare authorized by this rule to operate your CB station in accordance with the rules in this subpart.
+You are authorized by this rule to operate your CB station in accordance with the rules in this subpart.

 § 95.405 (CB Rule 5) Where may I operate my CB station?